connordipietro/connordipietro.github.io/content/posts/sort-sim.md

   - the number of operations per second.

 - A pretty and minimal UI that visualizes the sort with audio feedback.

+- Study the source code and understand each part.
+Understand the concepts beyond their usage here, and really get a grasp on some of the fundamentals of web development that they work with, beyond just rendering a

 ## Day One